What is The True Meaning of Japan’s Flag?

 A design picture of Japan’s Flag

-So what does the Japanese Flag mean?
-The Japanese flag is composed of a white banner with a crimson-red disk at the center, which represents the sun.
-Officially, the Japanese Flag is known as Nisshōki, meaning the “sun-mark flag”, but it’s also called Hinomaru, which means the “circle of the sun”.
+The Japanese flag is composed of a white background symbolizing the honesty of the Japanese people, with a crimson-red disk at its center representing Amaterasu, the sun goddess.
+The Japanese Flag is known as Nisshōki, meaning the “sun-mark flag”, or Hinomaru, meaning the “circle of the sun”.

 Ok, so this is the basic information about the flag, but now let’s dive together into the true meaning in detail.